villevt/Sental/readme.md

 ## Custom NLP classifier

-The NLP classifier is built using sklearn.
-For the purpose of employing grid search over different models.
+The NLP classifier is built using sklearn for the purpose of employing grid search over different models, by allowing the classifier itself to utilize different classifiers and feature extractors.
 The custom class is located in `nlpclassifier` and needs to be built by running `pip install .` in the corresponding folder.
 The custom model class is a requirement for both the backend, and model trainer utility.

 ## Command-line script

-The command line script for model deployment is located in the `nlp` folder.
+The command line script for model deployment is located in the `modeltrainer` folder.
 The script takes in text files in the following format for training

     negative text\t0\n
     positive text\t1\n